-If we are unable to attract, retain, and motivate key management and scientific staff, our drug development programs and our research and discovery efforts may be delayed and we may be unable to successfully develop or commercialize our drug candidates.
+If we are unable to attract, retain, and motivate key management and scientific staff, our drug development programs and our research and discovery efforts may be delayed and we may be unable to successfully develop or commercialize our product candidates.

 Our success depends on our ability to attract, retain, and motivate highly qualified management and scientific personnel.
 In particular, our drug discovery and development programs depend on our ability to attract and retain highly skilled chemists, biologists, pharmacologists, and development personnel, especially in the fields of central nervous system disorders, including neuropsychiatric and related disorders.
-We will need to hire additional personnel as we continue to expand our clinical development and other research and development activities.
-We face competition for experienced scientists and other technical personnel from numerous companies and academic and other research institutions.
+In the future, we may need to hire additional personnel if we expand our research and development efforts from our current levels.
+We face competition for experienced scientists, clinical operations personnel, and other technical personnel from numerous companies and academic and other research institutions.
 Competition for qualified personnel is particularly intense in the San Diego, California area.
 If we are unable to attract and retain the necessary personnel, this will significantly impede the achievement of our research and development objectives and our ability to meet the demands of our collaborators in a timely fashion.